 Sometimes you’ll want to archive or print entries from your WordPress forms.
 Adobe’s PDF format is a great way to save a copy of the entry.

 Using a WordPress plugin is much easier than manually printing each submission to PDF.

 WPForms is the best form builder plugin for WordPress.
 As well as creating forms, it also lets you:

 - Save entries in the WordPress dashboard

-- Take payments: you can compare Stripe vs PayPal for this, or use Authorize.Net
+- Take payments using Square, Stripe vs PayPal, or Authorize.Net

 We’re going to use WPForms as our form printing plugin because of all the powerful features it has.

 How to Print WordPress Form Entries to PDF